skashtanov/Articles/Improving performance measurement using pure oop.md

 ---

 Now it remains to answer the last question: what if we have to find value more than one time?
-For example $n/2$ times in array of length $n$?
+For example n/2 times in array of length n?

 ```tsx
 const launches = array.length / 2;